 The critical issue with fate is the relation between freedom and necessity.
 The key question is how much control we have over our own lives.
 Are we completely free to do as we please?
 Conversely, do the harsh dictates of necessity determine what we can and must do?
 Is there middle ground?
 Do we at least have free will with the ability to choose among a limited number of viable alternatives?

 A related issue is the question of where causality originates.
 Does it arise from spirit, the vital principle, or animating force, within living things?
 If you believe in human freedom or free will, then you are in this camp.
-If causality originates with nature, then the natural world is the causal agent creating and controlling things in the universe.
-If you believe in necessity, then this is your camp.
+If causality originates with nature, then the natural world is the causal agent creating and controlling things in the universe – including you.
+If you believe that necessity dictates, then this is your camp.

 The Problem of Nature